 - Surgical menopause affects women who have been through a hysterectomy and it is recommended these women receive HRT (when appropriate) to protect their long-term health

-- Premature menopause affects one in a hundred women under the age of forty, one in a thousand women under thirty and one in ten thousand under twenty.
+- Premature menopause affects 1 in 100 women under the age of 40, 1 in 1,000 women under thirty and 1 in 10,000 under twenty.
 It is very important that women in premature menopause are counselled about the importance of hormone replacement therapy (where appropriate) to protect their long term health.

 - Symptoms are not just hot flushes and changing periods.
 As we know many women experience mental and emotional symptoms before physical symptoms start